prachetaghosh1-hi/SkillIndia-NGS-Training/README.md

 *During the assembly step, the trimmed short reads are aligned based on overlapping regions and merged to form contigs — longer continuous sequences representing stretches of the original genome*

 Not all reads overlap perfectly, so usually multiple contigs are generated rather than a single continuous sequence.
-Contigs are the foundation for further steps such as scaffolding and annotation, which allow us to identify genes and other genomic features, including AMR (antimicrobial resistance) genes.

 After assembly, *multiple contigs need to be arranged into a correct order and orientation to represent the full genome as accurately as possible.
 This process is called scaffolding*.